-3 The different diagnoses of the failure of the Cowles Commission models
+3 The different diagnoses of the failure of early models

-Stagflation in the late seventies condemned the Cowles commission models, that
+Stagflation in the late seventies condemned the early empirical models, that

 "...did not represent the data, ... did not represent the theory... were ineffective for practical purposes of forecasting and policy evaluation..."
 (Pesaran and Smith 1995).